 - What industry you’re in

-- How much the business depends on your personal skills or brand
+- How much the value of the company comes from your personal skills or brand

 - Additional variables

 You may be asking yourself, “Why can’t I just price my business using my SDE?”
 Here’s why.

 SDE consists of how much money a business can be expected to earn over the course of the year, minus taxes, owner’s draws, and non-essential expenses.
 It doesn’t speak to the long-term value of the business.
 The multiple takes that into account.